-The institution's student union activities are undertaken entirely by the institution and not through any separate entity.
-Included under "Other operating expenses" is the cost to the institution of the Student Union activities during the year.
+The University's student union activities are undertaken entirely by the University and not through any separate entity.
+Included under "Other operating expenses" is the cost to the University of the Student Union activities during the year.

 1. Accounting Policies (continued)